-The Invention of Prehistory (Liveright / Norton, April 2, 2024)
+The Invention of Prehistory (Liveright / W. W. Norton 2024)

 “Nimbly moving across a great expanse of space and time, The Invention of Prehistory dismantles our most widely accepted ideas about the origins of humanity.
 This is intellectual history as it should be written: serene in its mastery of intransigent material, yet endlessly provocative in argument, and ultimately fatal to long-cherished assumptions and prejudices.” —Pankaj Mishra, author of Age of Anger